-Young people who find their own voice in supportive school environments are more likely to develop a confident voice, a capacity to act in the world, and a willingness to lead others.
-By empowering students we enhance student engagement and enrich their participation in the classroom, school and community.
-We help students to ‘own’ their learning and development, and create a positive climate for learning.
+Young people who find their own voice in supportive school environments are more likely to develop confidence, a capacity to act in the world, and a willingness to lead others.
+By empowering students we enhance student engagement and enrich participation in the classroom, school and community.
+We help students to ‘own’ their learning and development by creating a positive climate for learning.

 We know our world is changing rapidly.
-We see change in communications and transportation, in new ways we access and create information, and the emphasis on new capabilities like critical and creative thinking and problem solving.
+We place an emphasis on capabilities such as critical and creative thinking and problem solving.
 We also know climate change, new technologies, and world events make our future hard to predict and open to great possibility.
 Navigating such rapid change requires resilience, adaptability and perseverance.

 Our Inquiry approach empowers students to become independent learners and problem solvers.
 Through our inquiry topics students have the opportunity to exercise voice, choice, develop goals, design their learning opportunities, give feedback and take control of their own learning.